-Progesterone fluctuates on a monthly basis with the menstrual cycle.
-Naturally, progesterone should be highest during the luteal phase - the second half - of the cycle as it is produced by the corpus luteum, which is a temporary structure that evolves after ovulation.
+Naturally, progesterone should be highest during the second half of the menstrual cycle as it is produced by the corpus luteum, a temporary structure that evolves after ovulation.
 This progesterone is used to maintain the uterine lining.

 If conception doesn't occur, the uterine lining sheds during menstruation, only for the cycle to begin again.
-However, if conception does occur with pregnancy, the corpus luteum will continue to produce progesterone until around the tenth week of gestation.
-From then, the placenta takes over progesterone production until parturition.
+However, if conception does occur with pregnancy, the corpus luteum will continue to produce progesterone until the placenta takes over production around the tenth week of gestation.

 During Perimenopause and After Menopause (40s on up)

-If suspicion of a progesterone imbalance occurs before the normal age of menopause, it is advised for women to visit a trusted medical professional for testing and further diagnosis.
-The only way to detect an imbalance is to measure estrogen and progesterone levels.
+If suspicion of a progesterone imbalance occurs before the normal age of menopause, it is advised for women to receive further diagnosis.

 Lifestyle Factors that Cause High Progesterone Levels